 Jaipur is witnessing explosion in café culture.
 The term café brings up images of the ones lined up along the streets/ piazza/ squares in Paris, Milan and elsewhere in Europe.
 However, the café in Jaipur are not on those lines.
 The one’s that we have here in Jaipur are styled with casual interiors and a dose of quirkiness.
 Garage look is really in!
 There’s immense creativity but none of them differs to offer new concept; they all are patterned on same theme!
-As a breather, tea culture is catching up fast with host of tea house springing up in Jaipur with names like Tapri Central, Chaisa, Tea Tradition and so on!
+As a breather, tea culture is catching up fast with host of tea café springing up in Jaipur with names like Tapri Central, Chaisa, Tea Tradition and so on!
 So what makes these tea café in Jaipur so popular?
 Which are best Tea café in Jaipur?

 Here are few images of café in Jaipur thriving on quirkiness and offbeat décor!

 India is a tea drinking nation and therefore tea is the most popular drink.
 You can find a tea vendor at every nook and corner.
 South India is an exception where Filter Coffee is popular.

 Tea café started appearing in Jaipur some 7-8 years ago as an affordable alternative to the cafe’s serving coffee.
 Catering to the young crowd especially students with affordable prices and Indian menu, the concept was an instant hit.
 With Chai cafés in Jaipur, there is a new dimension to the booming café culture.
 The atmosphere in the tea house is casual and relaxed.